 Optimizing your Wix ADI site for mobile requires even less effort than SEO.
 When you click on the desktop icon on the top menu of your site page, you’ll be able to switch to a cell phone icon.

 Clicking this will take you to the mobile view of your site, which you won’t have to make any changes to (unless you want to).
-Wix ADI has already prepared your site to look sleek for viewers on-the-go – which is most viewers, since mobile traffic has been higher than desktop traffic since 2015.
+Wix ADI has already prepared your site to look sleek for viewers on-the-go – which is most viewers, since mobile minutes accounted for 77% of online time in the US in 2019.

 Step 7: Choose a Domain Name